prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/tailoring-mechanisms/index.md

 The file <a href="vec-tailoring-schema.xsl" download >vec-tailor-schema.xsl</a> contains an example on how to remove the `Transformation2D` from the VEC scheme.
 The following snippet shows the relevant parts only.
 The rest of the XSLT script is known known as [identity transformation](https://en.wikipedia.org/wiki/Identity_transform) (copy of the source into the destination without changes).

 The first line removes the class itself.
 The second line removes all optional attributes with the type `Transformation2D`.
 If you validate the resulting schema you can easily check if the `Transformation2D` has any mandatory usage that have been overlooked (it has not).
-Unfortunately `IDREF` attributes cannot be handled in this fashion automatically, but have to be checked manually.

 ```xml
     ...